erinleeny/elee11/README.md

-# workshop of Erin Lee
+# Workshop of Erin Lee
 ### SoftDev 2020-2021